hydroclaus/python-numpy-git/scientific_writing.md

 - commas in English:
     "A panda walks into a bar.
 He eats, shoots, and leaves" versus "A panda walks into a bar.
 He eats, shoots and leaves"

-- style
-    - each sentence should be following logically from the previous sentence.
-Sentences that belong together form a paragraph.
-Each paragraph should contain one line of thought.
-This logical order, where everything builds sequentially on the previous building stone makes it easier for the reader to follow (the "rote Faden" is easily visible then; your text ist not "fadenscheinig").
-    - avoid filling words ("also", ...)
-    - no qualifiers ("very", "excellent", ...)
-    - instead use numbers to compare "things" (measurements)
-    - in English, there is a "[Title case](https://en.wikipedia.org/wiki/Title_case)", and there are tools that convert a text (a heading) consistently
-    - something can be seen *on* a figure or *in* a table.
-    - "e.g., ..." and "i.e., " -- watch for comma and dots and be consistent
-    - weigh your options carefully:
-        - "estimate" vs. "predict"
-        - when is something "significant" and at what level of significance?

 - tools:
     - Grammarly ([extension vor VS Code](https://github.com/znck/grammarly))